marcosfreitas/mysql-search-by-relevance/README.md

 + Now, with all of those indexes let's build our query.

-> this MYSQL query works building an index of relevance and will order by it.
+> this MySQL query works building an index of relevance and will order by it.

 ![query match against](https://raw.githubusercontent.com/marcosfreitas/mysql-search-by-relevance/master/images/query-match-against.png)